praveesha/praveesha/README.md

 # 👋 Hi there, I'm Praveesha De Silva!

  A passionate and driven individual, currently pursuing the BSc.
 (Hons) in IT at the University of Moratuwa.
-I have a strong interest in technology, software development, and problem-solving, and I thrive on challenges that allow me to blend creativity with technology to develop innovative solutions.
+I have a strong interest in technology and problem-solving, and I thrive on challenges that allow me to blend creativity with technology to develop innovative solutions.

 I'm eager to continue growing and making a meaningful impact in the tech industry.